wokech/livestock_kenya/README.md

-# Where do we find the most livestock in Kenya?
+# Where do we find the highest concentrations of livestock in Kenya?

 ## A set of visualizations looking at livestock distribution in Kenya.